Doogiemuc/liquido-mobile-pwa/docs/readme_tech.md

 See ./doc/screenshots

-# Settings in a team
+# Settings in a team (done by the admin)

- - Who can invite new members? (default: only admin)
+ - Who may invite new members? (default: only admin)
  - Does the admin need to approve new members (default: no)
  - Who can create new polls?
 Everyone or only the admin(default)
  -